spapazov/tf-idf-search/README.md

 # TF-IDF Document Search

 TF-IDF Document Search is a Node.js library for information retrieval and keyword search.
 The implementation allows one to instantiate a corpus of documents and compute their similarity relative to an input query and/or document.
-Using this measure of similar one can compute which document in their corpus is most relevant to a particular query and/or input document.
+Using this measure of similarity one can compute which document in their corpus is most relevant to a particular query and/or input document.

 ## Background